gatechain/gatechain-docs/en/gatechain-pos.md

 ### Delegate GT to a Consensus Account

 If you do not want to build a node and POS mine as a consensus account, you can choose to delegate your GT to a consensus account and get a share of mining reward.
+Delegation function can be operated in CLI/API/Wallet.

 1. First, choose a consensus account to delegate your GT.